MicrosoftDocs/azure-stack-docs/azure-stack/operator/give-app-access-to-resources.md

     $SpObject
     ```

-2. After the script finishes, it displays the app registration info, including the service principal's credentials.
+2. After the script finishes, it displays the app registration info.
 The `ClientID` and `ClientSecret` are authenticated, and later authorized for access to resources managed by Azure Resource Manager.

      ```shell
      ApplicationIdentifier : S-1-5-21-1634563105-1224503876-2692824315-2623